mathewgomas-alfred/mathewgomas.io/contributors_manual/community.rst

 You’ll find that there are a number of people are almost always around: the core team.

-* Boudewijn (irc: boud): project maintainer, lead developer.
+* Halla (irc: halla): project maintainer, lead developer.
 Works full-time on Krita.
 Manages the Krita Foundation, triages bugs, does social media and admin stuff.
-Boudewijn is also on Reddit as boudewijnrempt.
+Halla is also on Reddit as hallaewijnrempt.
 * Dmitry (irc: dmitryK|log): lead developer.
 Works full-time on Krita.
 * Wolthera (irc: Wolthera_laptop): developer, writes the manual and tutorials, triages bugs, helps people out.
 Works full-time on Krita.
 * Ivan Yossi (irc: ivanyossi|log): developer.
 Works full-time on Krita.